thdreams0/OSFinder/README.md

 ---

-**OSFinder** - Download and install an OS on any bare-metal computer.
+Search for an .iso in our list and download it, without an OS on your computer.